 Biobanking agreements entered in the past between the Office of Environment and Heritage and landholders can currently be found here.
 The BCT has expanded the register to include all 190 biobanking agreements, which are now deemed to be biodiversity stewardship agreements and managed by the BCT.
 Agreements maybe varied with the landholder.
 These are identified in the register by for example BA00123_01.

 The BCT’s role in relation to ‘Set Aside Conservation Agreements’, is limited to signing the agreement, registering the agreement on title and publishing the agreement on the public register of private land conservation agreements.
-The Agreement with the landholder has been developed by the Department of Planning, Industry and Environment (DPIE) consistent with the processes prescribed in the NSW Government’s ‘Policy for resolving investigations under the now repealed Native Vegetation Act 2003’.
-DPIE is responsible for the ongoing management of the Agreement with the landholder, including landholder support, compliance, ecological monitoring, responding to any requests from landholders to vary or terminate the agreement, and reporting (including reporting of outcomes under the agreement).
+The Agreement with the landholder has been developed by the Department of Climate Change, Energy, the Environment and Water (DCCEEW) consistent with the processes prescribed in the NSW Government’s ‘Policy for resolving investigations under the now repealed Native Vegetation Act 2003’.
+DCCEEW is responsible for the ongoing management of the Agreement with the landholder, including landholder support, compliance, ecological monitoring, responding to any requests from landholders to vary or terminate the agreement, and reporting (including reporting of outcomes under the agreement).
 Please contact 1300 361 967 should you require any further information about a Set Aside Conservation Agreement.

 While the Act only requires the register to list agreements entered under Part 5 of the Act, the BCT will progressively add equivalent information on other private land conservation agreements entered by landholders and pre-BCT organisations.
 The BCT will need to contact each agreement holder before any information is published on the register.
 There are about 1,650 such agreements.